hkjn/decenter.world/bitcoin.md

 are derived from public keys, while the private keys stay secret and never should be revealed to anyone.
-The private keys can be used to **sign transactions**, which allows the bitcoin to be transferred to a new address.
-These signatures can be validated by anyone that has the corresponding public key / address, so each node can check that the holder of the private key was the one that originated the transaction.
+The private keys can be used to **sign transactions**, which typically is what allows the bitcoin to be transferred to a new address.
+These signatures can be validated by anyone that has the corresponding public key, so each node can check that the holder of the private key was the one that originated the transaction.

 **Bitcoin wallets** are just software that helps us keep track of a collection of private keys,